 We use the following criteria to determine how long to retain your personal data:

 • Reservations/booking data – Ongoing whilst guest relationship continues.
-If no activity after 3 years this information will be permanently deleted.

 • Guest registration cards – 3 months